 - the role of "memorialization" initiatives to address impunity

 - rights implications of mega-sporting events from Brazil to South Africa

 - models of "philanthropic advocacy," or expanding your grantmaking allies

-And join us for two days of other learning, networking, and fun activities, including meetings of IHRFG workings groups, member-organized discussions over dinner, and the ever popular Funders' Soapbox.
+Participants also enjoyed two days of other learning, networking, and fun activities, including meetings of IHRFG working groups and the ever-popular Funders' Soapbox.